 We’re home from the Epcot International Food & Wine Festival and ready to tell you all about the options we had this year.
 This year the festival runs from July 15th to November 20th.
-Some booths do not open until October 1st but we’ll add those in here once they open.

 This year the Epcot International Food & Wine Festival is back to being a full festival and not just a ‘taste of’.
 The big difference with this year though is that there is no Eat to the Beat concert series, which means I won’t be able to sing along to some 90’s bangers.
 There are some other big differences in terms of entertainment and festival offerings, but as a whole this festival is definitely more food and beverage based than anything.